Break-Through-Tech/Candogram-1A-3d-career-paths-map-from-job-postings/Challenge-Project-Overview.md

 The following resources will help your team understand the problem space and potential technical approaches for this project:

 **Background Reading:**
-- [e.g., Link to an article or blog post about the problem domain]
+- [Link to an article on NLP and visualization in career applications]
-- [e.g., Link to an industry report or case study]
+- [Link to an industry report on job market analytics]

 **Technical Tutorials:**
-- [e.g., Link to a free tutorial on the ML technique(s) involved]
+- [Link to a tutorial on creating 3D visualizations with D3.js]
-- [e.g., Link to documentation for a key library or tool]
+- [Link to documentation for a key library like scikit-learn]

 **Code Examples:**
-- [e.g., Link to a relevant GitHub repo]
+- [Link to a relevant GitHub repo with similar projects]
-- [e.g., Link to a sample implementation or starter code]
+- [Link to a sample implementation or starter code for 3D scatter plots]

 **Other:**
-- [Links to any additional resources — e.g., papers, videos, podcasts, etc.]
+- [Links to any additional resources — e.g., relevant academic papers, data visualization videos]

 *Feel free to explore beyond these, and share anything interesting you find with me!*